 If I want to volunteer, do I have to get trained?

-Yes, we start with an orientation which is scheduled monthly based on new volunteer requests.
+Yes, we start with an orientation held on the first Saturday of each month.
 A one-on-one orientation can also be arranged by appointment.
 Following the orientation, training is accomplished by having experienced volunteers mentor new volunteers for a period of time.
-Contact us through the web site for information on the date of the next orientation or call us at 941-322-2000.
+Contact our volunteer coordinator via email (email@example.com) for information on the date of the next orientation.
 We need volunteers for hands-on horse and rider support during lessons as well as assistance with fundraising, administrative work, and facility maintenance.

 Where do you get your funding?